dpomier/haxe-yield/README.md

 Usage
 -----

-Any `@yield` statements are available for classes that are annotated with the `:yield` metadata, or available for all classes that extend classes annotated with `:yield(Extend)`.
+Any `@yield` expressions are available for classes that are annotated with the `:yield` metadata, or available for all classes that extend classes annotated with `:yield(Extend)`.
 ```haxe
 @:yield
 class MyClass {